 Any recommended gear and brands?

-I ride for landyachtz longboards, bear trucks and hawgs wheels so I’m biased but there are some rad new brands popping up too.
-Perhaps I’m cynical but this is how i consider componentary.
-The board doesn’t really matter so long as your feet feel good, i’ve ridden boards from over a meter to bombing hills on a 35cm piece of wood but i only managed to do so because of the trucks.
+I ride for Landyachtz longboards, Bear trucks and Hawgs wheels so I’m biased but there are some rad new brands popping up too.
+Perhaps I’m cynical but this is how I consider components.
+The board doesn’t really matter so long as your feet feel good, I’ve ridden boards from over a metre to bombing hills on a 35cm piece of wood but I only managed to do so because of the trucks.
 The trucks are the entirety of the setup IMO, they define stability and agility, the two factors which actually matter.
 As for wheels personal preference!
-There are good wheels and bad wheels, most wheels are good and in order to love them you just gotta learn how they ride, for about 2 years i didn’t ride the same wheel twice and each new wheel was better than the last, but i realised it had nothing to do with the wheels themselves.
+There are good wheels and bad wheels, most wheels are good and in order to love them you just gotta learn how they ride, for about 2 years I didn’t ride the same wheel twice and each new wheel was better than the last, but I realised it had nothing to do with the wheels themselves.

 I’m happy to answer anyone’s questions if they want some real tech info, I’ve worked in downhill at all levels, from retail to operations and I’m stoked to pass on the knowledge.